CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 ```math
 \cos(h) = \frac{\rho \cos(\phi - \phi')}{\Delta \cos(\phi) \cos(\delta)} - \Delta \tan(\phi) \tan(\delta) \tag{7.14}
 ```
 The first term in this equation is the correction term.
+It is evident from the many examples of chapter $6$ that the uncorrected variant is accurate enough for most things: obviously the stars (since they have no parallax), and even for closer objects like the Sun.
+However, closer objects like the Moon can have an incredibly significant parallax (see the next section) and therefore the parallax corrected version of the sunrise equation should be used.

 ### Horizontal Parallax

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/421ed255-ca91-49ad-8606-3fdb88c149d6" width="250"/> In this diagram, the place of observation is $A$, the object being observed is $S$, and the geocentric and local horizons are given by $CH$ and $AH'$ respectively.
 The true altitude of the star is $SCH$ and the apparent altitude is $SAH'$.
 Simple geometry will show that: